 Apple HomePod is still available at $299, with a strong emphasis on premium soundApple

-We haven't had a chance to test the new HomePod Mini, but Apple promises sound is still a priority, and takes advantage of the S5 Apple chip, by using something called computational audio, which allows the HomePod Mini to analyze audio and then tune the drivers and radiators in real time.
+We haven't had a chance to test the new HomePod Mini (we now have reviewed the HomePod Mini), but Apple promises sound is still a priority, and takes advantage of the S5 Apple chip, by using something called computational audio, which allows the HomePod Mini to analyze audio and then tune the drivers and radiators in real time.

 That push, to create a great sounding speaker, is in keeping with Apple's original focus with the HomePod, where the company emphasized the sound the speaker could deliver through the array of tweeters, speakers, microphones and a giant woofer.